SteveTaylorDev/early-physics-platformer/README.md

 Retaining vertical momentum and redirecting it into horizontal when hitting the ground was a feature I couldn't work out with my understanding of vector math at the time.
 However, after learning about cross products and vector projection, I would eventually solve this in future projects.

 This was as simple as I could break it down without going into every single function.
 While I was really proud of what I had accomplished at the time, I knew the structure of the code could be drastically improved, and becoming more familiar with vectors allowed me to see a lot of alternatives to the mostly float and int based calculations I was working with.

-This project was the basis for a game I would eventually develop to a point I was happy to release as a passion project, Sonic Islands. https://sonicfangameshq.com/forums/showcase/sonic-islands-sage-2018-demo.212/
+This project was the basis for a game I would eventually develop to a point that I was happy to release it as a passion project, Sonic Islands. https://sonicfangameshq.com/forums/showcase/sonic-islands-sage-2018-demo.212/

 (The released game used a project that was built from the ground up seperate to this one, but the skills and tools required were largely formed during this practise project.)